mongodb/docs/source/reference/mongod.rst

    Run with this option if this replica has been seeded with a snapshot of the :term:`dbpath` of another member of the set.
-Otherwise the :option:`mongod` will attempt to perform a full sync.
+Otherwise the :program:`mongod` will attempt to perform a full sync.

 .. option:: --oplogSize <value>